icis4/yat/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

   text trigger are constrained to handle complete lines.
 Thus, individual characters incl. control characters like <XOn> as well as incomplete lines will not be displayed until line is complete.
 - Switching log off may take several seconds, during which YAT is unresponsive (bug #459).
-- Running YAT for a long period, or creating many terminals, results in memory leaks, which result in a gradual increase of the memory consumption (RAM) (bugs #243, #263 and #336, root cause yet unknown, could even be a limitation of the memory management of the .NET Runtime).

 (Versions 2.2 and 2.3 have been skipped to emphasize update to .NET 4.x while still keeping the